WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 WHAT PROTECTIONS ARE IN PLACE TO PREVENT A PERSON FROM VOTING BY MAIL-IN OR ABSENTEE BALLOT AND THEN VOTING AT A POLLING LOCATION?

-When a person has registered to vote by mail-in or absentee ballot, their voter record indicates they have registered.
+When a person has applied to vote by mail-in or absentee ballot, their voter record indicates they have applied.
 Poll workers are provided with a check-in book that verifies a voter's registration status as well as their mail-in or absentee ballot requests.
-If a voter who has registered to vote by mail-in or absentee ballot goes to their polling place, that will be noted next to their name in the poll book.
+If a voter who has applied to vote by mail-in or absentee ballot goes to their polling place, that will be noted next to their name in the poll book.
 They either need to bring the ballot with them, including the envelope, and have it spoiled (destroyed) by the poll workers to vote, or they will be asked to vote a provisional ballot.
 If no other ballot had been cast by the voter, that ballot would then be opened and counted.

 WHAT HAPPENS IF I AM ASKED TO FILL OUT A PROVISIONAL BALLOT?